NeelPatel1007/PizzaSales2015/README.md

 ### Visualization and Dashboards

 #### 1. **Tableau Workbook (`PizzaSalesAnalysis.twb`):**
-   - In the `tableau_workbook` directory, find our Tableau workbook where data insights come to life.
+   - Find our Tableau workbook in our repository where data insights come to life.
 Visualization is an art, and Tableau's intuitive interface helps craft dynamic charts, graphs, and maps.

 #### 2. **Sales Overview Dashboard:**
    - Engage with the Sales Overview Dashboard for a snapshot of total sales, top-performing products, and regional distribution.
 Visualizations dynamically update as you explore.